There are two ways to add new functions to MySQL:

 Active functions are reloaded each time the server starts, unless you start

-option.
+mysqld with the --skip-grant-tables option.
 In this case, UDF

 initialization is skipped and UDFs are unavailable.
 (An active function is

-one that has been loaded with CREATE FUNCTION
+one that has been loaded with CREATE FUNCTION and not removed with

-DROP FUNCTION
+DROP FUNCTION.)

 The procedure for adding a new native function is described below.
 Note that you cannot add native functions to a binary distribution because the procedure involves modifying MySQL source code.
 You must compile MySQL yourself from a source distribution.
 Also note that if you migrate to another version of MySQL (for example, when a new version is released), you will need to repeat the procedure with the new version.